FreeRTOS/coreMQTT-Agent/README.md

 **OR**
 * Passed as compile time preprocessor macros

+### Configuration values to modify timing performance

+#### Agent queue block time:
+Some TCP stacks provide a select functionality which allows any given observer to be notified of any incoming packet on the socket.
+This allows us to make the MQTT-Agent event driven by calling `MQTTAgent_ProcessLoop` when the observer is notified of any incoming packets on the socket.
+FreeRTOS+TCP can also use socket callbacks to notify the socket owner of incoming data on the socket.
+If your TCP stack does not provide this functionality, the agent will block on its event queue for a maximum of `MQTT_AGENT_MAX_EVENT_QUEUE_WAIT_TIME` milliseconds after which it calls `MQTTAgent_ProcessLoop`.
+This leads to delay between when the packet actually arrives and when it actually gets processed.
+Thus, if you want to make the MQTT Agent more responsive, you can make the `MQTT_AGENT_MAX_EVENT_QUEUE_WAIT_TIME` value smaller.
+This would cause the agent to check the socket more often thereby reducing the time between when an incoming packet is received and when it is processed.

+NOTE: While making the above change it is very important to understand that reducing the `MQTT_AGENT_MAX_EVENT_QUEUE_WAIT_TIME` value would cause the agent process loop to run more often which might have an impact on the runtime of other tasks.

+#### Socket read/recv timeout:
+Most TCP stacks allow applications to block on a socket read (also called recv()) call when there is no data to be read.
+If you are using the MQTT Agent, then the socket read timeout must be set to 0 – that is, the socket must be non-blocking.
+When the socket is set to blocking - every read operation of the socket blocks the Agent for the duration of the timeout.
+This stops the agent from processing other incoming requests such as processing a message which the application wants to publish.
+This is emphasized in cases where QoS0 publishes are involved because in this case there is no incoming packet (e.g. PUB-ACK) to unblock the agent from the socket read operation.
+Thus, when the application decides to publish a message, that message has to wait in the agent queue as the agent is blocked.
+This leads to very slow turn-around time.

+#### Agent task priority:
+MQTT Agent is designed to work best when its priority is set to be higher than all the tasks using it.
+This allows the agent to quickly process all the requests from the application as well as incoming data from the MQTT message broker.
+If the agent is of lower priority than the tasks using it then the user-task can continuously put requests in the agent queue without giving agent a chance to process those requests.
+This process would go on till the agent queue is fully filled and the producer task blocks.
+Only then the Agent task might get a chance to process a message from the queue.

 ## Porting the coreMQTT Agent Library
 In order to use the MQTT Agent library on a platform, you need to supply thread safe functions for the agent's [messaging interface](source/include/core_mqtt_agent_message_interface.h).